blold/help-center/docs/3_Making Deposits/README.md

 ### 2.1.1 Sending from Overseas

-**In the next example we will walk you through the steps for starting a deposit of USD.**
+**In the next example we will walk you through the steps for depositing AUD from overseas.**

 - Look to the menu in the upper right and select  **DEPOSITS**  as shown below.